Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

 Using an unordered list, we created three list items to represent features.
-We also included a button so users can select the plan.
+We included a button so users can select a plan.

-Next, we need to replicate this content for two additional boxes.
-The easiest way to accomplish this is to copy the code from `<div class="pricebox">` to its closing `</div>`, and paste it twice below.
-Replace the headers and features as stated:
+Next we need to replicate this content for two additional boxes.
+The easiest way to accomplish this is to copy the code from <div class="pricebox"> to its closing </div>, and paste it twice.
+Replace the headers and features as stated below:

 ```html(index.html)
 <!-- Pricing